umeshkumarbj/README-Files/voice-sdk/README.md

 1. Import necessary modules:

-JavaScript
-import { CXoneVoiceClient } from '@nice-ccf/Voice-sdk';
+   import { CXoneVoiceClient } from '@nice-ccf/Voice-sdk';<br />
    Import other relevant functionalities as needed (e.g., VoiceConnectionStatus, VoiceMessageType, VoiceConnection etc.,)

 2. Initialize CXone Client:

-JavaScript
-const cxoneVoiceClient = CXoneVoiceClient.instance;
+   const cxoneVoiceClient = CXoneVoiceClient.instance;<br />
    await cxoneVoiceClient.connectServer('acdAgentId', 'options', 'audioElement', 'appName'); // Replace with actual value for this params

 3. Leverage SDK functionalities:

-Refer to the official documentation (link to be provided) for detailed usage examples on specific features like CXoneVoiceClient, CXoneVoiceMessageType etc.
+   Refer to the official documentation (link to be provided) for detailed usage examples on specific features like CXoneVoiceClient, CXoneVoiceMessageType etc. <br />
    Explore the available classes and methods within the library to interact with CXone voice-sdk functionalities.
-Documentation

 # Compatibility